Marital Bliss and Why G-d Created Man and Woman from The Zohar and the Hebrew Language (Video Teaching)

 Christopher has been recently asked "is it ok to mark or highlight in my Bible".
 There is no established halakha from the sanhedrin in the mishna, so we have to take other rulings from the past in relation to scrolls and then look at how the halakha fits with different kinds of Bibles.

-These teachings are by Christopher Fredrickson and air on 2 Christian radio stations as well as Yeshiva Radio.
+These teachings are by Christopher Fredrickson and air on several Christian radio stations as well as Yeshiva Radio.
 In Brutal Planet, Christopher discusses the ties of the New Testament with Rabbinic Judaism.

 Christopher on Social Media